 Easy consumption of APIs in an app

-Out of the box integrations and connectors are increasing making its presence in today’s market.and a lot of app Development platforms focus on them .
-But often these platforms do not realise that there is always a custom API requirement for an app.
+Out-of-the-box integrations and connectors are increasing making its presence in today’s market. and a lot of app Development platforms focus on them.
+But often these platforms do not realize that there is always a custom API requirement for an app.
 Hence all kinds of integrations – both out of the box and custom should be treated equally.

 Ease of design, testing and sharing in APIs

 Another pitfall in many low code platforms is that they tend to focus a lot on API consumption through connectors and forget about API publishing aspects.
-In a connected app world, it is imperative that your own app should have easy ways to create, design and share APIs.
-Inbuilt tools that can design your APIs (for eg, configure path parameters vs query parameters) with ease, test them (through an integrated testing sandbox), and then publish (private, public access) them are important features in any modern low code platforms.
-There should also be easy integration to publish these APIs into the enterprise API management platform, so that it’s instantly available to the API consumers within an enterprise.
+In a connected app world, it is imperative that your own app should have easy ways to create, design, and share APIs.
+Inbuilt tools that can design your APIs (for eg, configure path parameters vs query parameters) with ease, test them (through an integrated testing sandbox), and then publish (private, public access) they are important features in any other modern low code platforms.
+There should also be easy integration to publish these APIs into the enterprise API management platform so that it’s instantly available to the API consumers within an enterprise.

 APIs- a tad bit technical.

-Modern REST APIs, though simplified, are still quiet technical in nature.
-There is still technology involved in understanding path versus query parameters, headers, auth headers, API key etc. Low code platforms, which are positioned as app building tools for business users and citizen developers still find it difficult to work directly with APIs.
-A smart low code platform abstracts these complexities and provides you with a nice UI based connector to work on.
-This is where the out of the box connectors become really helpful.
+Modern REST APIs, though simplified, is still quite technical in nature.
+There is still technology involved in understanding path versus query parameters, headers, auth headers, API key etc. Low code platforms, which are positioned as app-building tools for business users and citizen developers still find it difficult to work directly with APIs.
+A smart low code platform abstracts these complexities and provides you with a nice UI-based connector to work on.
+This is where the out-of-the-box connectors become really helpful.
 But even APIs of your own app should also be abstracted the same way.
 That is where a 2-pass development approach would be very helpful in terms of creating reusable UI components for the business user.